8 Lessons Learned from Building a Self Sewn Wardrobe

-I really can’t believe that 2016 is coming to a close and that now in December its time to reflect back and imagine up some new dreams for 2017.
-I didn’t accomplish every goal, that never happens, but because I wrote a lot of what I wanted to do in 2016 down on paper, I did accomplish a lot of them!
+I really can’t believe that this year is closing and that now it's time to reflect back and imagine up some new dreams for the next one.
+I didn’t accomplish every goal, but because I wrote a lot of what I wanted to do down on paper, I did accomplish a lot of them!
 And one of them was building an almost entirely self sewn wardrobe.
 I think I’m at about 90% and I’m not counting shoes in this summary because I don’t know how to make those yet!

-I wanted to write this up to share with you the inspiration that yes, it truly can be done.
-And to let you know some of the pitfalls I encountered along the way, some parts of the process you can tweak, and share with you some of my personal opinions on what worked and what didn’t work.
-They are just that, opinions, and what works for me doesn’t have to necessarily work for you.
-But a lot of this I have tested with my students as well, and I’m finding that building your own wardrobe really does have some universal aspects to the practice that will come in handy to know.
+I wanted to write this up to share with you the inspiration that it truly can be done.
+And to let you know some of the pitfalls I encountered along the way, some parts of the process you can tweak, and share with you some of my personal opinions on what worked and what didn’t work for me.
+And a lot of this information I have shared and proven with my students as well and I’m finding that building your own wardrobe really does have some universal aspects to the practice that will come in handy to know.

 Lesson 1: Suitability

 At the end of 2015 I sold off the clothing that was store bought, used it to pay off my student loans from grad school- yeesh, I would have loved to invest that in fabric, but being debt free is amazing so not bummed about that in the least.
 I donated a lot of the pieces that were worn to tatters, thanks fast fashion, you truly are worthless, and started over.